krisnicholl/React-Calculator/README.md

  - Completing the functionality for % and -+ buttons as they are currently not implemented
  - Adding different themes for the calculator so the end-user has options on colour sets etc
  - Adding in memory options so the user has the ability to perform more complex calculations and save results to memory
- - Adding in graphs to make use of all the additional functions
+ - Adding in graphs to make use of all the additional functions]
+ - Different modes, so basic, scientific, graph and other options for conversations (including currency)